Mara (mammal): Interaction with humans

 Patagonian maras are often kept in zoos or as pets, and are also known as "Patagonian cavies" or "Patagonian hares".
 They can be quite social with humans if raised with human interaction from a young age, though they avoid people in the wild.
 Maras may even change their habits from coming out in day to becoming nocturnal, simply to avoid social interaction.
-In 2021 they had young in Leningrad Zoo of Saint Petersburg, Russia.